Addressing Negative Transfer in Diffusion Models: Introduction

 To address this, we propose a strategy that first clusters the entire denoising tasks and then applies multi-task learning methods to the resulting clusters.
 Specifically, inspired by \textbf{(O1)}, we formulate the interval clustering problem which groups denoising tasks by pairwise disjoint timestep intervals.
 Based on the interval clustering, we propose timesteps, signal-to-noise ratios, and task affinity score-based interval clustering and show that these can be clustered by dynamic programming as~\cite{bellman1973note, wang2011ckmeans, nielsen2014optimal}.
 Through our strategy, we can address the issue of \textit{negative transfer} in diffusion models by allowing for efficient computation of multi-task learning methods.

-Finally, we conduct experiments on the FFHQ~\cite{karras2019style} and CelebA-HQ~\cite{karras2018progressive} datasets using Ablated Diffusion Model (ADM)~\cite{dhariwal2021diffusion} and Latent Diffusion Model (LDM)~\cite{rombach2022high} to demonstrate the effectiveness of our method in both pixel-space and latent-space diffusion models.
-Our experimental results show significant improvements in the quality of generated images from a reduction in \textit{negative transfer}, validating the effectiveness of the proposed clustering approach and its integration with multi-task learning techniques.
+We evaluated our proposed methods through extensive experiments on widely-recognized datasets: FFHQ~\cite{karras2019style}, CelebA-HQ~\cite{karras2018progressive}, and ImageNet~\cite{deng2009imagenet}.
+For a comprehensive analysis, we employed various models, including Ablated Diffusion Model (ADM)~\cite{dhariwal2021diffusion}, Latent Diffusion Model (LDM)~\cite{rombach2022high}, and Diffusion Transformer (DiT)~\cite{peebles2022scalable}.
+These models represent diverse diffusion architectures spanning pixel-space, latent-space, and transformer-based paradigms.
+Our results underscore a significant enhancement in image generation quality, attributed to a marked reduction in \textit{negative transfer}.
+This affirms the merits of our clustering proposition and its synergistic integration with MTL techniques.